ABOUT OXFORD BACH SOLOISTS

 Musical impresario, artistic director and choral conductor

-Tom was awarded 1st prize in the Birmingham Conservatoire Sir Michael Beech Conducting Award and 1st prize in the Three Choirs Festival Conducting Award.
-He was nominated for the Arts Foundation Fellowship, and is a Trustee of the Sir George Dyson Trust.
+Amongst his many accolades, Tom was awarded 1st prize in the Birmingham Conservatoire Sir Michael Beech Conducting Award, 1st prize in the Three Choirs Festival Conducting Award, and has been nominated for the Arts Foundation Fellowship.